 Next, some of you may be asking what is a NUMA node?
 This part is very simple…it is a nothing more than the logical grouping of CPU and memory resources.
 Take a look at the graphic below.
 Here you will see two (2) NUMA nodes; each with access to local memory.
 Each physical CPU socket represents a node.

 Each NUMA node above contains 12 CPU cores.
-More importantly I want you to pay very close attention to the “balance” of resources as they are equal.
-Equal CPU and memory resources equates to a balanced host configuration.
+More importantly I want you to pay very close attention to the “balance” of resources as they are balanced.
+Equal CPU and memory resources results in a balanced host configuration.
 Balanced configurations enable you to achieve stability.
 I love the word “balanced” when describing NUMA and you should too.
-Balance is key when looking to achieve optimal performance.
+Balance is critical when looking to achieve optimal performance.

 Next I’m going to throw out an arbitrary amount of memory resources so let’s say the configuration for this server contains 512 GB of memory.
 Assume the DIMMs installed in the server are balanced equally between the NUMA nodes; an equal number of DIMMs per socket and per channel.